fabiommendes/sidekick/README.rst

 ========

 Sidekick is heavily inspired by other libraries and functional programming languages.
-Most notably
+Most notably,

 * `toolz`_: excellent utility library focused on handling iterators.
 * `placeholder`_, `fn.py`_, `funcy`_, `Pyrsistent`_: other functional programming libraries for Python.
 * `Haskell`_: an essential inspiration to functional programming.
 You will see many ideas stolen directly from Haskell.
 If you want to learn Haskell, however, I recommend learning `Elm`_ first ;)
 * `Clojure`_ and `Elixir`_: inspiration for many parts of the API.
 * `Lodash`_: a practical functional Javascript library.